All MZU games will follow the USAU 11th Edition Rules, minus the exceptions below, and rules/policies described throughout this site.

 When a game is defaulted, the Captains still need to enter the scores via the Game Reporting Tool and select ‘Forfeited’.
 The result is as follows:

-- The winning team gets max spirit scores, the losing team a 0.
+- The winning team gets a spirit score that matches the league average at the time of the game, and the losing team gets 0.

 Teams can default in one of 3 ways: